AhmedAlkh/glowing-funicular/README.md

 You can like or unlike a post as well.

-You can also view your own profile : Profile pic, Full name and email
+You can also view your own profile : Profile picture, Full name and Email.

 What you will see:
 1) How many posts